Grizzlies end Spurs' season in play-in game winning 100-96 - WTMJ

 UP NEXT

-The Spurs go into the offseason with coach Gregg Popovich having more time to prepare for the Tokyo Olympics as head coach of the U.S. team.
+The Spurs go into the offseason with Popovich having more time to prepare for the Tokyo Olympics as head coach of the U.S. team.

 Follow Teresa M. Walker at https://twitter.com/TeresaMWalker